sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.md

 # Comments

 Our own code can quickly become difficult to understand when we return to it—sometimes only a few hours later!
-For this reason, it’s often useful to leave a note or reminder in our code for our future selves or other developers.
+For this reason, it’s often useful to leave a note or reminder in our code for our future selves or other fellow developers.

 A _comment_ is an explanation or annotation in the source code of a computer program.
 They are added with the purpose of making the source code easier for humans to understand, and are generally ignored by compilers and interpreters.